dax-er/mt-anim-test/README.md

 Animation Test mod for [Be2een Api](https://content.minetest.net/packages/_gianpy_/api_be2een/)

-Provides an item that plays a looped and interpolated hud animation on rightclick.
-May add examples for objects and other types of hud in the future.
+Provides two items that play looped and interpolated hud animations on rightclick.
+May add examples for objects and other properties of hud in the future, but you can try them out yourself with [Be2een Api](https://content.minetest.net/packages/_gianpy_/api_be2een/).

 anim_test_example.png by dax-er, CC-BY-SA 3.0